sictweb/bti425-2020/graded-work/assign5asdf.md

 ### Introduction to the problem to be solved

 In the previous two assignments, you learned just enough about forms to implement a few use cases.
-In this assignment, you'll go further.

-More to come.
-Will likely have...
+In this assignment, you'll go further, by correctly implementing some Angular *template-driven forms* techniques.
+We plan to cover a few scenarios (add new, and edit existing), while working with your Teams API.

+In addition, you will add a security-like feature to the app, by implementing locally-stored user accounts, and then coding an authentication view.
+This feature enables you to go back and protect the *add new* and *edit existing* use cases.

+> Please note that this security-like feature is NOT suitable for production use.
+> We are doing it simply as an illustration of what the feature could look like.
+> Implementing the feature actually enables you to get a bit of experience with two technologies, 1) local storage in the browser, and 2) Angular route guards.
+> In the near future, but outside the scope and delivery of this course, we hope to publish some guidance about implementing security in an Angular app.

+Finally, you will deploy the app to a public host, so that you can deliver it to other devices (including, for example, your smartphone).

+In summary:
-* Locally-stored data, user accounts
+* Use locally-stored data, specifically user accounts
 * Interact with Teams API, specifically the Team entity, to do CRUD with that entity
 * Deploy to Heroku